Achievable logoAchievable logo

 Gel electrophoresis and blotting

-• Gel electrophoresis separates DNA fragments by size within a gel matrix.
+• Gel electrophoresis separates DNA fragments by size as they move through a gel matrix.

-• Southern blot uses a labeled DNA probe to detect a specific fragment on the gel.
+• Southern blot uses a labeled DNA probe to detect a specific DNA fragment on the gel.

 • Other blots include Northern (RNA target, DNA or RNA probe) and Western (protein target, antibody probe).